-- The bow-thruster's motor is DC powered. - The bow-thruster assists with steering the boat when manoeuvering at low speed (picking up a mooring buoy or berthing on a pontoon for instance). - An operating relay is installed in the circuit. - A fuse protects the electrical circuit. - The bow-thruster motor has its own battery bank.
+- The bow-thruster's motor is DC powered.

+- The bow-thruster assists with steering the boat when manoeuvering at low speed (picking up a mooring buoy or berthing on a pontoon for instance).

+- An operating relay is installed in the circuit. - A fuse protects the electrical circuit. - The bow-thruster motor has its own battery bank.

+- Turn on the bow thruster battery switches.

 - The engine's positive battery isolator automatically comes on and goes off when the engine is started/stopped.
-The thruster circuit negative is connected to the boat's general negative. - The bow-thruster motor must operate with the boat's engine running. - A control panel is located in the cockpit. - To turn the bowthruster on or off, press the red button while holding the joystick pushed to the right for a few seconds. - When the bow-thruster motor is not in use, switch off the electrical supply both: - to the control panel, - and to the switches of the motor's batteries.
+The thruster circuit negative is connected to the boat's general negative.

+- The bow-thruster motor must operate with the boat's engine running. - A control panel is located in the cockpit.

+- To switch the bow-thruster motor on or off, press and hold in the red and green button simultaneously for several seconds.

+- When the bow-thruster motor is not in use, switch off the electrical supply both: - to the control panel, - and to the switches of the motor's batteries.

 - The bow-thruster's motor:

 - is lubricated for life and the oil does not require draining;

-- does not need protecting by an anode;

 - must not be dismantled, even partially.

 - Regularly check the charge state of the motor's batteries: a loss of voltage will cause premature wearing of the motor's relay contacts and brushes.